clojurewerkz/elastisch/README.md

 # Elastisch, a Clojure client for ElasticSearch

-Elastisch is a minimalistic [Clojure client for ElasticSearch](http://clojureelasticsearch.info), a modern distributed RESTful search engine.
+Elastisch is a minimalistic [Clojure client for ElasticSearch](http://clojureelasticsearch.info), a modern distributed search engine.

 ## Project Goals